Apostata/unity-2d-course/physics.md

 Rigidbodies can be attached to any GameObject, but are most often used with GameObjects that are intended to interact with the physical world.
 For example, a GameObject that represents a car might have a Rigidbody component that allows it to move and collide with other objects.

 Rigidbody properties include:
+- **Body Type:** The type of Rigidbody.
+Set it to `Dynamic` to allow the Rigidbody to be affected by forces and collisions.
+Set it to `Kinematic` to allow the Rigidbody to be moved by scripts, but not affected by forces or collisions.
+Set it to `Static` to prevent the Rigidbody from moving or being affected by forces or collisions.
+- **Material:** The physics material used by the Rigidbody.
+The physics material defines the physical properties of the Rigidbody, such as friction and bounciness.
 - **Mass:** The mass of the Rigidbody.
 Mass determines how much force is required to move the Rigidbody.
 - **Linear Drag:** The amount of drag applied to the Rigidbody when it moves.
 Linear drag can be used to slow down the movement of an object.
 The higher the drag the more the movement slows down.
 - **Angular Drag:** The amount of drag applied to the Rigidbody when it rotates.
 Angular drag can be used to slow down the rotation of an object.
 The higher the drag the more the rotation slows down.
 - **Gravity Scale:** The scale factor for the Rigidbody's gravity.
 A value of 0 means no gravity, while a value of 1 means normal gravity.
 - **Interpolate:** The interpolation mode used to smooth the Rigidbody's movement.
 Interpolation can be used to make the Rigidbody's movement appear smoother.
 Set it to `Interpolate` to make the Rigidbody's movement appear smoother.
 Usefull when the Rigidbody is in motion.
 - **Collision Detection:** The collision detection mode used to detect collisions with the Rigidbody.
 Set it to `Continuous` to detect collisions more accurately.
 Usefull when the Rigidbody is in motion, for actions games.

+**NOTE:** `kinematic` Rigidbodies are not affected by forces or collisions, but can be moved by scripts.
+This can be useful for objects that need to be moved by scripts, but should not be affected by physics, like some simple enemies that move along a predefined path. `Static` Rigidbodies are not affected by forces or collisions, and cannot be moved by scripts.
+This can be useful for objects that should not move or be affected by physics, like walls or floors in a game level

 ### Adding a Rigidbody to a GameObject